-(c) Notice process.
-(1) Any national bank with a change in the address of its main office or in its post office box or a Federal savings association with a change in the address of its home office or post office box shall send a written notice to the appropriate OCC licensing office.

-(2) No notice is required if the change in address results from a transaction approved under this part or if notice has been provided pursuant to § 5.40(b) with respect to the relocation of a main office or home office to a branch location in the same city, town or village.

-(d) Exceptions to rules of general applicability.
-Sections 5.8, 5.9, 5.10, 5.11, and 5.13 do not apply to changes in a national bank's or Federal savings association's address.
+- (c) Notice process.
+(1) Any national bank with a change in the address of its main office or in its post office box or a Federal savings association with a change in the address of its home office or post office box shall send a written notice to the appropriate OCC licensing office. - (2) No notice is required if the change in address results from a transaction approved under this part or if notice has been provided pursuant to § 5.40(b) with respect to the relocation of a main office or home office to a branch location in the same city, town or village. - (d) Exceptions to rules of general applicability.
+Sections 5.8, 5.9, 5.10, 5.11, and 5.13 do not apply to changes in a national bank's or Federal savings association's address. - $\blacksquare$ 33.
+Section 5.53 is revised to read as follows:

-§5.53 Substantial asset change by a national bank or Federal savings association.
+§ 5.53 Substantial asset change by a national bank or Federal savings association.

-(a) Authority.
+- (a) Authority.
 12 U.S.C.
-93a, 1818, 1462a, 1463, 1464, 1467a, and 5412(b)(2)(B).

-(b) Scope.
-This section requires a national bank or a Federal savings association to obtain the approval of the OCC for a substantial asset change.

-(c) Definition-(1) In general.
-Except as provided in paragraph (c)(2), substantial asset change means:

-(i) The sale or other disposition of all, or substantially all, of the national bank's or Federal savings association's assets in a transaction or a series of transactions;

-(ii) After having sold or disposed of all, or substantially all, of its assets, subsequent purchases or other acquisitions or other expansions of the national bank's or Federal savings association's operations;
+93a, 1818, 1462a, 1463, 1464, 1467a, and 5412(b)(2)(B). - (b) Scope.
+This section requires a national bank or a Federal savings association to obtain the approval of the OCC for a substantial asset change. - (c) Definition-(1) In general.
+Except as provide in paragraph (c)(2) of this section, substantial asset change means: - (i) The sale or other disposition of all, or substantially all, of the national bank's or Federal savings association's assets in a transaction or a series of transactions; - (ii) After having sold or disposed of all, or substantially all, of its assets, subsequent purchases or other acquisitions or other expansions of the national bank's or Federal savings association's operations; - (iii) Any other purchases, acquisitions or other expansions of operations that are part of a plan to increase the size of the national bank or Federal savings association by more than 25 percent in a one year period; or assets:

-(iii) Any other purchases, acquisitions or other expansions of operations that are part of a plan to increase the size of the national bank or Federal savings association by more than 25 percent in a one year period; or or Federal savings association or a material alteration in the composition of the types of assets or liabilities of the national bank or Federal savings association (including the entry or exit of business lines), on a case-by-case basis, as determined by the OCC.
+(iv) Any other material increase or decrease in the size of the national bank or Federal savings association or a material alteration in the composition of the types of assets or liabilities of the national bank or Federal savings association (including the entry or exit of business lines), on a case-by-case basis, as determined by the OCC.